-Where Do Scleral Lenses Fit Into Your Dry Eye Treatment Protocol?
+Where Do Scleral Lenses Fit In Your Dry Eye Treatment Protocol?

 Despite their countless benefits, scleral lenses should not be the primary therapy or treatment method for patients with mild to moderate dry eye syndrome.
-Eye practitioners often advise to try out additional treatment options for optimal outcomes.
+Eye practitioners often advise to try out prior treatment options first.

 - Environment modifications